 Rue des Thermopyles: what an odd name for a street.
 Situated in a part of Paris that is exempt from any major monuments and museums, the cat-friendly street ...
 Read more!

 The Lion of Belfort is a bronze sculpture by Auguste Bartholdi that stands below the castle of Belfort in Franche-Comté (north-eastern France).
 Paris also has its Lion de ...
 Read more!

-Below the pleasant district of Denfert-Rochereau (14th arrondissement) with peaceful residential streets and lively Haussmann-style avenues lie the disused quarries that became the Catacombs of Paris.
-I’d heard about ... lire plus !
+Below the pleasant district of Denfert-Rochereau, with peaceful residential streets and lively Haussmann-style avenues, lie the disused quarries that became the Catacombs of Paris.
+I’d heard about them ...
+Read more!

 The Fourteenth arrondissement is well known by Parisians for including a large part of the Montparnasse neighbourhood.
 A few words about the 14th arrondissement 14th arrondissement of Paris © ...
 Read more!